siegeon/magic.lambda.scheduler/README.md

 **Notice** - By creating your own `ISlot` implementation, you can easily create your own C# classes that are Magic Signals, allowing you to persist an invocation to your method/class - For then to later execute this method as some condition occurs.
-Refer to the [main documentation for Magic](https://github.com/polterguy/magic) to see how this is done.
+Refer to the [documentation for Magic Lambda](https://github.com/polterguy/magic.lambda) to see how this is done, and more specifically the _"Extending Hyperlambda"_ section.

 ## Scheduled tasks